michalzalobny/webgl-3d-engine/README.md

 The goal is to build a custom 3D engine without any libraries - just using WebGL2 API and what I have learnt while creating a [3D renderer in C](https://github.com/michalzalobny/3d-renderer-in-c).
 Guided by [WebGL2 Fundamentals](https://webgl2fundamentals.org/).

+I'm using here Right-Handed Coordinate System (positive Z axis points out of the screen).
+I'm also using column-major matrices layout.

 ## Performance

 - Application without any WebGL2 context scores 4x 100% on lighthouse, with 0ms of Total Blocking Time, 0.8s First and Largest Contentful Paint.
 Speed index is 0.8s.